jeannie2/mern-url-shortener-frontend/README.md

 ## How to use

-View deployed project on Railway: https://mern-url-shortener-frontend-production.up.railway.app.
+View deployed project at: https://s5n.co.
 To run locally, git clone with the backend version https://github.com/jeannie2/mern-url-shortener-backend.